Randolph, Maine

 Randolph is a town and a census-designated place (CDP) in Kennebec County, Maine, United States.
 The population was 1,743 at the 2020 census.
 The town was named for Randolph, Massachusetts.
 Randolph is included in the Augusta, Maine micropolitan New England City and Town Area.
+Randolph is the smallest municipality by area in Maine that is not an island.

 Geography

 Randolph is located south of Augusta on the east side of the Kennebec River at the confluence of the Cobbesseeconte Stream.
 Gardiner lies just across the river.